zulip/zulip/CONTRIBUTING.md

    progress on the PR by getting more frequent feedback.
 A project maintainer may leave a comment asking someone with expertise in the area you're working on to review your work.
-5. Final code review and integration for server and webapp PRs is generally done by `@timabbott`.
+5. Final code review and integration for server and web app PRs is generally done by `@timabbott`.

 #### How to help move the review process forward